Zak Whitbread: International career

-Whitbread's first opportunity to play for the national team of his country of birth came in August 2003 when he was called up to Thomas Rongen's U.S. under 20s squad, and traveled to Spain for the L'Alcudia International Tournament, where he started three of the five matches played.
-He was also named in Rongen's side for the 2003 World Youth Championships in December.
-He started every match and scored his first goal for the U.S. to help the squad reach the Quarter Finals.
-His play led to his inclusion with the mostly Major League Soccer based side that unsuccessfully tried to qualify the U.S. for 2004 Summer Olympics.
-He was only able to play in one match for Glenn Myernick due to an injury he suffered during training.
-He played for the United States under 20s team in the 2003 FIFA World Youth Championship, and has since been promoted to the under 23 squad.
+Whitbread's first opportunity to play for the national team of his country of birth came in August 2003 when he was called up to Thomas Rongen's U.S. under-20s squad, and traveled to Spain for the L'Alcudia International Tournament, where he started three of the five matches played.
+He was also named on Rongen's side for the 2003 World Youth Championships in December.
+He started every match and scored his first goal for the U.S. to help the squad reach the quarter-finals.
+His play led to his inclusion with the mostly Major League Soccer based side that unsuccessfully tried to qualify the U.S. for the 2004 Summer Olympics.
+He could only play in one match for Glenn Myernick due to an injury he suffered during training.
+He played for the United States under-20s team in the 2003 FIFA World Youth Championship, and has since been promoted to the under-23 squad.

 On March 16, 2011, Whitbread was called into the United States senior team's camp for its friendlies against Argentina and Paraguay, but was unable to feature due to sustaining an injury while on club duty.